mui/material-ui/docs/src/pages/customization/globals/globals.md

 ## Global theme override

-You can use the theme's `overrides` key  to potentially change every single style injected by Material-UI into the DOM.
+You can use the theme's `styleOverrides` key  to potentially change every single style injected by Material-UI into the DOM.
 Learn more about it in the [themes section](/customization/globals/#css) of the documentation.

 ```jsx